I’m here to tell you that Facebook Messenger marketing with chatbots is everything you thought it was—and more.

 Does that look like something you’d like to spend your weekend working on?

 Unless you’re a developer, probably not.

 Thankfully, products came to bridge the gap between Ordinary Marketer Joe and the Extremely Complicated Facebook Messenger API.

-Using a chatbot tool, you can import your Facebook Business Page inbox and blast everyone who ever messaged your page in the past.
+- blast everyone who ever messaged your Facebook Page in the past.

 Feels a lot like email, right?